marioribeiro/marioribeiro.github.io/_posts/2015-08-17-hello-world.markdown

 categories: blog
 ---
 I'm Mário and I have a confession to make.
 At the time of this post I'm 31 years old and I've never had a blog.
-I decided to change this fact so I've re-designed my website and started using [Jekyll][jekyll] to powered it.
+I decided to change this fact so I've re-designed my website and started using [Jekyll][jekyll] to power it.
 <br><br>

 ### Go outside of your comfort zone